Jump to content

-Hike along the Caledonian Canal and past Loch Ness
+Hike along the Caledonian Canal and Loch Ness

 The "Great Glen," as the most significant trading route in the Scottish Highlands, has a wealth of stories to share.
 While the legend of Loch Ness may belong to the realm of fantasy, this region has witnessed countless disputes and battles among clans throughout history.
 Today, a tranquil serenity blankets the "Great Glen."